 Not far away is New Lanark World Heritage Village.
 Surrounded by beautiful native woodland and close to the Falls of Clyde, the 200 year old cotton mill village is Scotland's most important memorial to the Industrial Revolution.
 Take a stroll along the riverside on one of the woodland walks and experience the outstanding beauty the Falls of Clyde - where the River Clyde cascades 85ft.

 For those who like to travel a bit further afield the scenic splendours of the Borders, Perthshire, Fife, Loch Lomond and the Trossachs are all within easy reach and make for great day trips.

-The sitting room has a solid wood floor and includes a wood burning stove, sofa bed, colour TV, free view, DVD and video.
-The separate dining room, also with a solid wood floor, has a table to seat 6+ and a CD player.
+The sitting room has a solid wood floor and includes a wood burning stove, colour TV, free view, DVD and video.
+The separate dining room, also with a solid wood floor, has a table to seat 6+.

 Upstairs there are 2 beautifully decorated bedrooms one with a king-size bed and the other with twin beds.
 The bathroom has a white bathroom suite with a Victorian-style shower attachment.

 The private enclosed rear garden is accessed through a stable style door from the kitchen directly onto a decked area.
 There is a small lawned area and the garden borders fields with views of the Pentland Hills.
 Parking available for 2 cars next to the cottage.
 BBQ available on request.

 Available all year: changeover day is normally a Saturday, but the owners can be flexible.
 Departing guests are asked to be out before 10am and new guests to arrive after 4pm.

 Short breaks are available off peak.
 Short breaks are available with a minimum stay of 3 nights; weekend breaks from Friday to Monday.